cookiemonsterproject/cookie-monster/README.md

     Here you have to pass the function used to process the work, in the form of: `func(cookie cookiejar.Cookie) error`.

     Also, you can pass a list of `os.Signal` which will make the pool wait for to shutdown gracefully.
-    If you don't pass any signals the `Start` function will exit immediately, leaving the pool working on the background.
+    If you don't pass any signals the `Start` function will exit immediately, leaving the pool working in the background.
 It will be up to you to define how to wait for the work to be complete and call `digester.Stop()` to stop the pool.